Skip to main content

 Idea

-Earth and space systems are dynamic and interact with each other
+The Earth and space are dynamic and interact with each other

-Interactions in our Solar System are observable and interconnected.
-Interactions between the Sun, Moon, and Earth produce the tides, the occurence of day and night, lunar cycles, eclipses, and the seasons.
+We can observe interactions in our Solar System.
+Interactions between the Sun, Moon, and Earth produce the tides, day and night, lunar cycles, eclipses, and seasons.
 Latitude and the Earth’s rotation contribute to heat distribution within the atmosphere and hydrosphere, affecting climate and the circulation of matter and energy on Earth.

-Understanding these interactions supports a comprehension of our place in the Solar System and beyond.
-Different knowledge systems bring different perspectives to the relationships between people, the Earth, and space systems.
-Maramataka draws on knowledge and understanding of Earth and space systems to inform planting and gathering food in Aotearoa New Zealand.
+Recognising how these interactions affect Earth helps us to appreciate our place in the Solar System and beyond.
+Different knowledge systems bring different perspectives to the relationships between people, the Earth, and space.
+Maramataka draws on knowledge and understanding of Earth and space to inform planting and gathering food in Aotearoa New Zealand.

 Title: Inquiry approaches can be applied to explain concepts of the physical world